Bible verses about Faithfulness to God

 God uses powerful object lessons to teach us how to be faithful to him, and the Parable of the Talents is one of them.
 This parable found in Matthew 25 should compel us to take care of all that God has entrusted to us until he returns – our time, talents, treasure, and body temple.
 Faithfulness to God is epitomized in diligent work, not in idleness.
 Proverbs 16:27 warns us that "Idle hands are the devil's workshop; idle lips are his mouthpiece."
 God wants faithful servants who will demonstrate responsibility and commitment in their stewardship, diligent servants with whom he can share his kingdom.

 Matthew 19:26 reminds us that things that are impossible with man are possible with God.
-Hebrews 6 also defines faith as the assurance about things we do not see.
-Faithfulness requires us to partner with God through faith, authorizing him to do the impossible in our lives.
+Hebrews 6 also defines faith as the assurance of things we do not see.
+Perfect faithfulness requires us to partner with God through faith, authorizing him to do the impossible in our lives.

 Paul exhorts us in Galatians 6:9 not to be weary in doing good because, in due time, we will reap if we persevere.
 Revelation 2 promises us the crown of life if we remain steadfast and faithful.
 Our reward is certain.